Last Updated on May 30, 2025 by Dave Schoenbeck

 Ask yourself, “Is there anything I am doing today that, if I could do it all over, I would never have started to do?”
 It’s easy to fall into a rut of doing counterproductive tasks just because you’ve already been doing them for a long time.

-If your current situation stresses you, pick this idea as a place to start.
-Tasks that were once a good idea might not be necessary now that you have more experience.
+If your current situation is stressing you, consider this idea as a starting point.
+Tasks that were once a good idea may no longer be necessary now that you have more experience.
 How do I drop the tasks that no longer serve my business?
 Be courageous and move fast.

 Keep Your Momentum

 Adopt a productivity mentality.
 You must have the drive to get results.
 As the great Jerry Seinfeld once said, “Don’t break the chain.”
 Every day you complete your most important task, cross that day off on the calendar.
-If you keep up the momentum, you’ll eventually have a chain of days on the schedule to show your progress.
+If you maintain the momentum, you’ll eventually have a chain of consecutive days on the schedule to showcase your progress.

 Avoid Distractions